Mccombkp/Myfitnesspal/README.md

 For me, this helped me optimize my meal preps based on a weekly rather than a daily view to help me fulfill my caloric and macro nutritional needs.
 It also helped me figure out when I can have my "cheat meals" and not have to worry about gaining any weight.

+Credit to Coddingtonbear <hyperlink> for creating this python package.

 Installation
 ------------